ropensci/rentrez/README.md

 As of version 0.3, rentrez uses [httr](https://github.com/hadley/httr) to manage calls to the Eutils API.
 This allows users to take advantage of some of `httr`'s configuration options.

-In particular, any `rentrez` function that interacts with the Eutils api will pass the contents of the `config` along to `httr`'s `GET` function.
-So, if you acess the internet through a proxy you can add those details in the function call:
+In particular, any `rentrez` function that interacts with the Eutils api will pass the value of argument `config` along to `httr`'s  `GET` function.
+For instance, if you acess the internet through a proxy you use the `httr` function `use_proxy()` to provide connection details to an entrez call:

 ```r
 entrez_search(db="pubmed",
               term="10.1038/nature08789[doi]",
               config=use_proxy("0.0.0.0", port=80,username="user", password="****")
 ```

 Other options include `verbose()` which prints a detailed account of what's going on during a request, `timeout()` which sets the number of seconds to wait for a response before giving up, and, in the development version of `httr`, `progress()` which prints a simle progress bar to screen.

-`rentrez` functions will also be effected by global `httr` configurations set by `httr::set_config()`, for instance, it's possible to have all calls to Eutils via a proxy and produce verbose output
+`rentrez` functions will also be effected by global `httr` configurations set by `httr::set_config()`.
+For example, it's possible to have all calls to Eutils pass through proxy and produce verbose output

 ```r
 httr::set_config(use_proxy("0.0.0.0", port=80,username="user", password="****"),